CarlGao4/Muse-Sounds/status.md

 - `SFZ\Sopranos - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Mmm - Staccatissimo.sfz`.
 - `SFZ\Sopranos - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Sopranos - Ooh - Staccatissimo.sfz`.
 - `SFZ\Sopranos - Realtime.sfz`: Could not activate this file.
 I guess that this should require a MIDI keyboard to activate.

+#### Tenors

+- `SFZ\Tenors - Ahh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Ahh - Staccatissimo.sfz`.
+- `SFZ\Tenors - Mmm - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Mmm - Staccatissimo.sfz`.
+- `SFZ\Tenors - Ooh - Staccato.sfz`: Could not activate this file by adding "Staccato" symbol, it will activate `SFZ\Tenors - Ooh - Staccatissimo.sfz`.
+- `SFZ\Tenors - Realtime.sfz`: Could not activate this file.
+I guess that this should require a MIDI keyboard to activate.

 ### Muse Harp